Tautological classes of matroids: Introduction

 \subsection{Acknowledgements}

 We would like to thank Alex Fink for helpful discussions on the convolution formula for Tutte polynomials, and we would like to thank Eric Katz for helpful discussions and for sharing unpublished notes of a deletion-contraction proof of \cite[Proposition 5.2]{HuhKatz}.
 We would also like to thank the creators of Macaulay2 \cite{M2} for their helpful and free software, and Justin Chen for the Macaulay2 package on matroids \cite{Che19}, which was used extensively in the early stages of this project.
+We thank Graham Denham, Ahmed Ashref, and Avi Steiner for suggesting minor edits to an earlier draft of the paper.
+We thank the referee for a careful reading and helpful suggestions.
 The second and fourth authors were partially supported by the US National Science Foundation (DMS-2001854 and DMS-2001712).